pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 Note that [Pixie's API](/using-pixie/api-quick-start/) can also be used to run the PxL scripts developed in Step 2, however this tutorial will cover the Plugin System only.

+## Prerequisites

+1. You will need a Kubernetes cluster.
+If you don’t already have one, you can create a minikube cluster following the directions [here](/installing-pixie/setting-up-k8s/minikube-setup/).

+2. You will need to install Pixie on your cluster using one of our [install guides](/installing-pixie/install-guides/).

 ## Deploy the OTel Collector

 If you don't already have an OTel collector set up, you can follow the directions to deploy our demo collector [here](https://github.com/pixie-io/pixie-demos/tree/main/otel-collector).

-Most OTel collectors are configured to forward metrics to _other tools_ such as Prometheus or Jaeger.
+Most OTel collectors are configured to forward metrics to _other tools_ such as Prçmetheus or Jaeger.
 For the sake of this tutorial, our demo collector simply outputs the metrics it receives to its logs.

 ## Write the PxL script